PainAxis/EFTForge/CONTRIBUTING.md

 Focus on *why* a change was made, not just what changed.

+## Release notes / news posts

+Contributors should never add or edit anything under `frontend/news/` (posts, `manifest.json`) as part of a feature or fix PR.
+Release notes, version bumps, and the news feed are written and published by Morph1ne **only**, after a change has actually shipped.
+If your PR includes changes in that directory, expect to be asked to remove them before merge.

 ## Reporting bugs / requesting features

 Open a GitHub issue.
 For security vulnerabilities, see [SECURITY.md](SECURITY.md)